Khaled-AlAsadi/Memory-Game/README.md

     - It has a point tracker that registers the points for each matching pair and each level.
     - It has a timer that counts down a minute.
     - It has a modal that shows up on completing or failing the level.
+    - It has a confirmation modal that shows up upon click on return to menu button
     ![Game Page](documentation/compatibility/chrome_game_page.png)

 ---